jason-weirather/hla-polysolver/README.md

 https://www.ncbi.nlm.nih.gov/pubmed/26372948

-⚠ Please note that this fork of polysolver does not produce exactly the same HLA haplotype calls as the example file includede with polysolver.
-I observed one difference in the haplotype, but I think it was in one of the more minor subtypes of the haplotypes.
+⚠ Please note that this fork of polysolver does not produce exactly the same HLA haplotype calls as the example file included with polysolver.
+I observed one difference in the haplotype, but I think it was in one of the more minor subtype of one of the haplotypes.

 The most current version of polysolver I know of now is available through docker here https://hub.docker.com/r/sachet/polysolver/tags/ These have been maintained by the first author of Polysolver, and I recommend using this if at all possible.